 Figure 5: Results of astroBayes modeling of the Bridge Creek Limestone Member greyscale record showing the modeled age of the Cenomanian Turonian Boundary.
 A) Bridge Creek Limestone Member grayscale record.
 B) age-depth model using 40Ar/39Ar dates originally reported by Meyers et al. (2012).
 C) Evolutive harmonic analysis of panel A with superimposed layer boundary positions (dashed white lines).

 The Bridge Creek Limestone is the uppermost member of the Greenhorn Formation of central Colorado.
 It is primarily composed of hemipelagic marlstones and limestone couplets that extend laterally for over 1,000 km in the Western Interior Basin (Elder et al., 1994).
-These couplets are characterized by alternations from darker organic carbon rich laminated clay and mudstones to lighter carbonate rich, organic poor limestone facies.
-Previous work has reported Milankovich scale cyclicity in the Bridge Creek Limestone Member through the application of statistical astrochronologic testing methods (Sageman et al., 1998; Meyers et al., 2001, 2012, 2008).
+These couplets are characterized by alternations from darker organic carbon rich laminated clay and mudstones to lighter carbonate rich, organic carbon poor limestone facies.
+Previous work has reported Milankovitch scale cyclicity in the Bridge Creek Limestone Member through the application of statistical astrochronologic testing methods (Sageman et al., 1997, 1998; Meyers et al., 2001, 2012, 2008).
 Using and 40Ar/39Ar ages from several bentonites throughout the section to provide temporal anchoring of the astrochronology, Meyers et al. (2012) previously calibrated the age of the Cenomanian-Turonian boundary as 93.90±0.15Ma (mean±95%CI) using an adaptation of the Bayesian “stacked bed” algorithm (Buck et al., 1991) that respects both stratigraphic superposition and astrochronologic durations between the dates and the boundary position.
-Meyers et al. (2001) reported a high stratigraphic resolution optical densitometry record (i.e., grayscale) of the Bridge Creek Limestone Member, which the authors used to estimate bulk sedimentation rate.
-Meyers and Sageman (2004) later identified a brief hiatus in the Bridge Creek Limestone Member near the base of the Neocardioceras juddii ammonite biozone with an estimated minimum duration as 0.079 – 0.0254 Ma.
+That work used the floating astrochronology of Meyers et al. (2001), based on analysis of a high stratigraphic resolution optical densitometry record (i.e., grayscale) of the Bridge Creek Limestone Member.
+Meyers and Sageman (2004) identified a brief hiatus in the Bridge Creek Limestone Member near the base of the Neocardioceras juddii ammonite biozone with an estimated minimum duration as 0.079 – 0.0254 Ma.

-Table 4: Astronomical periods used for modeling the Bridge Creek Limestone Member greyscale record and 40Ar/39Ar dates.
-Steve will add details about the choice of these frequencies.
+Table 4: Astronomical target periods used for modeling the Bridge Creek Limestone Member greyscale record and 40Ar/39Ar dates.
+The precession and obliquity terms are based on the reconstruction of Waltham (2015) at 94 Ma, and the eccentricity terms are based on the LA10d solution (Laskar et al., 2011) from 0-20 Ma.